Shraddha-Nigam/Team-Subnautica---UVDC-2025/README.md

 - Fail-safe recovery with autonomous surfacing and acoustic backup

-### Full technical details available in the UVDC 2025 report.
+### Full technical details available in the Team Subnautica - UVDC 2025 report.